WielderOfMjoelnir/pypeira/README.md

 # pixel_data() then collects all the values of that specific pixel, for all the HDUs in the "data" list.
 xs, ys = ira.pixel_data(idx, data)

+# Finally one simply plots using Matplotlib
+import matplotlib.pyplot as plt

+plt.plot(xs, ys)
+plt.show()

+# OR, instead of all this code, one can simply
+ira.plot_brightest()
 <code></pre>